[MBlogo Animation] Mark Boyd's History [MBlogo Animation]

 Schools

 I grew up in the US Air Force & lived all over the world.
-I attended Kindergarten at Clark AB in the Phillipines and Louisiana.
-First & second grades in Louisiana, then the summer of '66 in Tuscon, Arizona.
-We moved to Hahn AB, Germany where I attended 3rd through 6th grades.
-The next move took me to Victorville, CA where I went to Hook Jr. High for the 7th grade through part of the 9th grade.
+I attended Kindergarten at Clark Air Base in the Philippines and Louisiana.
+First & second grades in Louisiana, then the summer of 1966 in Tuscon, Arizona.
+We moved to Hahn Air Base, Germany where I attended 3rd through 6th grades.
+The next move took me to Victorville, CA where I went to Hook Jr. High School for the 7th grade through part of the 9th grade.
 I completed the rest of the 9th grade at Cherry Creek High School in Denver, CO.
 Then on to Ft.
-Walton Beach, FL where I finished high school as a "Big Green Indian" at Choctawhatchee High School, class of '76.
-After that I attended a smattering of college courses at Okaloosa-Walton Community College near Ft.
-Walton Beach and Fresno Community College in Fresno, CA. I couldn't seem to keep enough motivation to finish college with any kind of degree.
+Walton Beach, FL where I finished high school as a “Big Green Indian” at Choctawhatchee High School, Bicentennial Class of 1976.
+After that I attended a smattering of college courses at Okaloosa-Walton Junior College in Niceville, FL.
+OWJC has changed its name several times since then – I refuse to try to keep up with the names.
+Hey, at least I update the link every few years.
+I also attended Fresno Community College in Fresno, CA. I couldn’t seem to keep enough motivation to finish college with any kind of degree.

 Jobs